Cirm423/Pipelines/Cut_Tag/Readme.md

 In results, the qc folder will contain the files `multiqc_report_data` and `multiqc_report.html`, which includes fastqc and rseqc, along with the folder ATACseqQC, where all its plots are found.
 You can download these files and view in a browser.
 The file `report.html` will also be found in the root directory of the pipeline, in which you can find the rest of the QC and stats that are not included in multiqc.

-The peaks and related info will be in a folder called genrich (the peak caller program), and all the plots will be included in the pipeline report, which can be found in the root directory of the pipeline when the pipeline is done.
+The peaks and related info will be in a folder called SEACR (the peak caller program), and all the plots will be included in the pipeline report, which can be found in the root directory of the pipeline when the pipeline is done.

 Additionally logs for each step will be stored in the logs folder.